verhas/BLOG/exception_no_stack/ARTICLE.md

 }
 ```

 We have three files in the file system, `a.txt`, `b.txt`, and `c.txt`.
-This is a mock, of course, but in this case we do
+This is a mock, of course, but in this case, we do
 not need anything more complex to demonstrate the exception handling.
-Similarly the `FileReader` is also a kind of mock
+Similarly, the `FileReader` is also a kind of mock
 implementation that serves demonstration purposes only:

 <!-- snip FileReader_v1 -->